-So here it is, a creamy Wild Rice Soup with Wild Rice, ham (some people use chicken or turkey, so feel free to sub – and this recipe is ideal for any leftover Holiday turkey or ham), mushrooms for deep umami flavor & classic veggies as a supporting cast: onions, carrots & celery.
+So here it is, a creamy Classic Wild Rice Soup in the Instant Pot with Wild Rice, ham (some people use chicken or turkey, so feel free to sub – and this recipe is ideal for any leftover Holiday turkey or ham), mushrooms for deep umami flavor & classic veggies as a supporting cast: onions, carrots & celery.
 Oh, and a touch of Sherry if you’re so inclined.

 But we can forget about any “Cream of” Soups.
 Nope, there’s not a can in sight for this soup – unless it’s canned or boxed broth. 🙂 Instead, a roux (butter & flour cooked together) brings a gorgeous texture and silkiness to the soup.

-I had a dilemma about that roux: generally, you don’t want to cook roux based items in any pressure cooker; thickening agents go in at the end.
+I had a dilemma about that roux in Classic Wild Rice Soup in the Instant Pot: generally, you don’t want to cook roux based items in any pressure cooker; thickening agents go in at the end.
 So I opted to make the roux in the pan & whisk it into the soup at the end, even if it means dirtying another pan.

 I like to use my own crazy special blend of Rotisserie Chicken Spice Rub in my soup; I love the flavor in there.
 Seriously.
 It’s like an amped up seasoning salt.
 There’s a version made by McCormick if you don’t want to mix up your own.
 Or you could riff and add a little seasoning salt or anything else you want.
 Hey, it’s your soup!

-There’s only one rule, here: you gotta use real wild rice, not a blend.
+There’s only one rule for Classic Wild Rice Soup in the Instant Pot: you gotta use real wild rice, not a blend.
 While wild rice can be pricey, it’s a healthy grain, and swells to about 3 1/2 times the original volume.
 I know, right!
 It’s like me after too many carbs!
 Take a peek around the bags & boxes at the store.
 There may be packages of less than perfect rice at a lower price.
 Like wild rice “seconds.”
 It won’t matter in a soup.